Nexedi/erp5/buildout/README-2.12.txt

  * See if we can use http://pypi.python.org/pypi/zc.sourcerelease/ to generate a single (humongous) tarball with all needed software components for fully offline operation.

+ * Figure out why garbage is left on <software_home>/parts/unit_test after the test run.
+It can influence later test runs.